Are You Google Analytics 4 Ready?

 What is Google Analytics 4?

 Google Analytics 4 (GA4) was launched in 2020 and is the newest version of Google Analytics.
 It offers a range of improvements over its predecessor, including enhanced data collection tools and improved machine learning capabilities.
-Additionally, GA4 integrates with other platforms such as BigQuery, Google Ads, and Google Marketing Platform – allowing users to easily gain insights across all of their campaigns.
+Additionally, GA4 integrates with other platforms such as BigQuery, Google Ads, and Google Marketing Platform – allowing users to gain insights across all of their campaigns.

 What is the Difference Between UA and GA4?